jaspreet-singh-sahota/weather-app/README.md

 ### Standout Feature:-

-  - On page load, it with show the weather report of the user's location
+  - On page load, it will show the weather report of the user's location
   - User can search weather report of different cities
   - User can toggle temperature between Calvin or Fahrenheit
+  - Animated icons

 Note:- There is only one Div in the HTML page, the whole project is built from JavaScript(DOM)